uxsolutions/bootstrap-datepicker/docs/options.rst

 Number, String.
 Default: 0, "month"

 The view that the datepicker should show when it is opened.
-Accepts values of 0 or "month" for month view (the default), 1 or "year" for the 12-month overview, and 2 or "decade" for the 10-year overview.
+Accepts values of 0 or "month" for month view (the default), 1 or "year" for the 12-month overview, 2 or "decade" for the 10-year overview, and 3 or "century" for the 10-decade overview.
 Useful for date-of-birth datepickers.

 todayBtn